teambit/docs/docs/getting-started/introduction.md

 All teams continuously integrate components in build-time and release fast automated updates to each other.
 Through the cloud, collaboration and integration are efficiently scaled to many teams building many web projects together.

-Web applications development becomes **faster**, more **scalable* and **standardized**.
-Application users enjoy new features more frequently, bugs can be quickly fixed or replaced, and user experience remains consistent at every touchpoint.
+Web application development becomes **faster**, more **scalable* and well **standardized**.
+Application users enjoy new features more frequently released, bugs can be quickly fixed or replaced, and user experience remains consistent at every touchpoint.

 **Bit is used by thousands of teams**, including some of the world’s best tech organizations in the world.
 Join us to build modular web applications together too.